a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 Given that deep neural networks are very good at deciphering which features to use on their own, I assume the least filtered features (i.e. the STFT) should be the most useful features.
 However, this might not be the case for the LSTM alone: the LSTM has very high computation costs which may mean that it would perform better (on my cpu) with the fewest features, which is also the most filtered: the MFCC 13.

 The dataset used to train the models is the Speech Commands Dataset (2017), available <a href="https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html">here</a>.
+Note: in this code, I do balance the classes out (all words/ labels have the same number of wavefiles).
+This means that not all wavefiles for each class are used in training.
 To explore the code used to achieve this, please see this <a href="https://github.com/a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features">repository</a>.

 ## Table 1: Durations of feature extraction and best model performance